Frank F. Everest: Biography

 Everest assumed command of the Yukon Sector, Alaskan Air Command, with headquarters at Ladd Field, Alaska, in January 1947 and remained there until June 1948, when he was named assistant deputy chief of staff for operations at United States Air Force (USAF) Headquarters in Washington.
 He became a major general in April 1948.
 In March 1950 he assumed the additional duty of senior USAF member on the Military Liaison Committee to the Atomic Energy Commission.

 Everest became commanding general of the Fifth Air Force, Far East Air Forces, during the Korean War in May 1951.
 Through his efforts, the Fifth Air Force was able to attain, and maintain, air superiority over the enemy.

 Everest became a lieutenant general in December 1951.
 In mid-1952 he was appointed deputy commander of Tactical Air Command (TAC) at Langley Air Force Base, Virginia.
 He was named director of the Joint Staff in the Office of the Joint Chiefs of Staff, Washington, in April 1953.
 One year later he was designated deputy chief of staff for operations at USAF Headquarters, a post he held until July 1, 1957, when he was appointed commander-in-chief of United States Air Forces in Europe and promoted to a full general.

 Returning to the United States on August 1, 1959, General Everest was assigned duty as commander of TAC at Langley AFB.
 He retired from the United States Air Force on September 30, 1961.

-Everest was awarded the Air Force Distinguished Service Medal with oak leaf cluster, the Silver Star, the Legion of Merit, the Distinguished Flying Cross, the Air Medal, Honorary Companion of the Military Division of the Most Honourable Order of the Bath, Republic of Korea Military Merit Taeguk Medal, World War II Victory Medal.
+Everest was awarded the Air Force Distinguished Service Medal with oak leaf cluster, the Silver Star, the Legion of Merit, the Distinguished Flying Cross, the Air Medal, Honorary Companion of the Military Division of the Most Honourable Order of the Bath, Republic of Korea's Taeguk Order of Military Merit, World War II Victory Medal.

 He died on October 10, 1983.

 General Everest was not related to General Frank Kendall Everest Jr.